Here Are The 24 New Shows Coming To TV This Fall

 Reality Show

-Air dates: The show will premiere Sunday, September 7 before airing in its regular Tuesday and Friday time slots at 8 p.m. and 9 p.m.
+Air dates: Tuesdays and Fridays at 8 p.m. / 9 p.m. this Fall.

-What it's about: Based on a hit Dutch TV series, 15 Americans will be left in secret locations for a year where their task is to create a new civilisation from nothing.
-Think 'Age of Empires' meets real life.
+What it's about: 'Age of Empires' meets real life.
+15 Americans will be left in secret locations for a year where their task is to create a new civilisation from nothing.
+It's based on a hit Dutch TV series.

 Stars: John Mulaney ('Saturday Night Live'), Martin Short, Nasim Pedrad